 Cone Driving The Cone Driving is designed to test the fitness, obedience and suppleness of the horse or pony after the rigors of the Marathon along with the skill of the driver.

-Refer to the Publications Page for the rules, TPR and Organisation Manuals.
+Refer to the Publications Page for the rules, TPR and Organisation Manuals and grading lists.